opal/opal/README.md

     $ gem install opal

-Alternativley you can clone the build tools repo with:
+Alternativley you can clone this repo with:

-    $ git clone git://github.com/adambeynon/opalite.git
+    $ git clone git://github.com/adambeynon/opal.git

-Note that this repo does not contain the ruby build tools.
-The build tools can be found at [http://github.com/adambeynon/opalite](http://github.com/adambeynon/opalite)

 Usage
 -----